 Bio (not as boring version)

 I was born in 1970.
-Since then, I’ve been fortunate enough to be able to do a lot of interesting things:
+Since then, I’ve been lucky enough to be able to do a lot of fun things:

 I learned to program on an Apple ][+, and got my first job as a programmer for an Apple II clone manufacturer.

-In college, I spent summers doing research on computer vision algorthms using neural networks.
+In college, I spent summers doing research on computer vision algorithms using neural networks.

-During grad school, I got a chance to think about the fundamental thermodynamic limits of computation (basically, I mostly disagree wtih Fredkin. email me if you are curious).
+During grad school, I did more neural network research and I got a chance to think about the fundamental thermodynamic limits of computation (kind of boring unless you are in the field. email me if you are curious).

-During this same time, I spent a lot of time DJing, and was lucky enough to play alongside personal heroes like Claude Young, Dan Bell, Baby Ford, Richie Hawtin, Mark Broom, Alan Oldham, Paul Johnson, and more.
+I also spent a lot of time DJing, mostly in cities across the midwest, and was lucky enough to play alongside personal heroes like Claude Young, Dan Bell, Baby Ford, Richie Hawtin, Mark Broom, Alan Oldham, Paul Johnson, and more.
+Looking back, it was a kind of magical time.

 My first “real” job was at General Magic, where I got to work with amazing people like Andy Hertzfeld, Darin Adler, John Sullivan, and Kevin Lynch.